thiri-thant22/ICT105-Moonlight-MVP/docs/case-study-brief.md

 ## Practice note
 The provided HTML/CSS/JavaScript prototype uses browser Local Storage and sample data.
 It does not require a backend.
 Stronger groups may replace Local Storage with Firebase, Supabase, PHP/MySQL, or another backend database.

+# Lab 11 Case Study Brief: Budget Tracker

+## Practice Case Context
+Many university students and young professionals struggle to manage their daily expenses and monthly budgets.
+They often forget to record their spending, making it difficult to monitor where their money goes and stay within their budget.
+Current alternatives include writing expenses in notebooks, using spreadsheets, or relying on memory, which can be time-consuming and inaccurate.

+## Sprint 2 Practice Goal
+In Lab 11, the practice goal is to improve the working Budget Tracker prototype from Lab 10 by enhancing data handling, expense management, and dashboard analytics.

+## Required Practice Functions
+- Add or simulate expense records.
+- Display a list of expense records.
+- Search and filter records by category, date, or payment method.
+- View detailed information for a selected expense.
+- Update, edit, or delete expense records from an admin/manager view.
+- Display dashboard metrics such as total expenses, total transactions, spending by category, and recent expense trends.

+## Reminder
+This practice case is only for learning.
+Your graded work must apply the same implementation and validation process to your own group case.